omarmira2/LOCI/README.md

 ## So, what can I do with LOCI TODAY?

-By automatically isolate or refactor selected segments into separate functions, LOCI can climinate duplications and enhance the build time.
+The current version is a technical preview available for Early Adaptors.
-The current
+By automatically isolating or refactoring selected segments into separate functions, LOCI can climinate for you code segments duplications and enhance the build time.

 Be our early adaptor and meet the pre-release LOCI version built as your efficiency companion for optimizing code with tailored suggestions and real-time assistance.